Once you have been accepted for your Suits Me® account, you will receive your account number and sort code within 3 minutes.

-If you’re new to banking you might not know what your account number and sort-code are, where to find them and what they mean.
+If you’re new to managing your finances you might not know what your account number and sort code are, where to find them and what they mean.

 This guide will walk you through what they are and when you should use them.

-On the Suits Me debit card, the account number (7) and sort code (6) are both on the front of the card, below the long card number, the expiry date and your name.
+On the Suits Me® debit card, the account number (7) and sort code (12) are both on the back of the card, below your name, the long card number and the expiry date.

 For more information about your debit card, check the debit card features and functions page.

-Your sort code is personal to the bank your money is kept in, meaning if you have two accounts with the same banking provider, they might share a sort code.
+Your sort code is personal to the account your money is kept in, meaning if you have two accounts with the same provider, they might share a sort code.

 In traditional banks, the sort-code is specific to the high street branch you bank with.
-For online banking accounts who don’t have branches, like Suits Me, they won’t have as many sort codes.
+For online accounts who don’t have branches, like Suits Me®, they won’t have as many sort codes.
 We have got two sort codes depending on your account type.

 Typically, you should only give your account number and/or sort code out if you’re:

-- Receiving bank transfers/payments from someone you know (e.g. friends, family and employers)
+- Receiving transfers/payments from someone you know (e.g. friends, family and employers)